-What makes Marjorie and me happy?
+What activities that actually make people happy?
 The answer is fundamental to our survival because happiness is a “mutual” “human survival proposition.”
 Happiness brings contentment, but unhappiness brings discontentment.
 Most, if not all, of humanity desire to be happy, but not all people are aware that a change in their circumstances informs their “pursuit of happiness.”
 Following are the twenty attributes, behaviors, and activities that make us happy, engender contentment, and help to elevate our “Happiness Index” (HI) level.

 TWENTY ACTIVITIES, ATTRIBUTES, AND BEHAVIORS THAT MAKE PEOPLE HAPPY